AS400JPLPC/nim_termkey/README.md

 * eightBitInput: false

-If you use the nim_vte project you will have even more possibilities than xterm
+If you use the VteTERM project you will have even more possibilities than xterm

-&rarr;&nbsp;function:
+&rarr;&nbsp;***function***:
-* crtlA..Z
+&ndash;&nbsp; crtlA..Z
-* altA..Z
+&ndash;&nbsp; altA..Z
-* F1..F24
+&ndash;&nbsp; F1..F24
-* tab ... inser&nbsp;delete&nbsp;home&nbsp;end&nbsp;page&nbsp;up&nbsp;down&nbsp;left&nbsp;rigth&nbsp;esc
+&ndash;&nbsp; tab ... inser&nbsp;delete&nbsp;home&nbsp;end&nbsp;page&nbsp;up&nbsp;down&nbsp;left&nbsp;rigth&nbsp;esc
-* other&nbsp;full&nbsp;char
+&ndash;&nbsp; other&nbsp;full&nbsp;char
-* Special function
+&rarr;&nbsp;Special function
-scrolling area with page before or page after
+&ndash;&nbsp; scrolling area with page before or page after
-in my experience, switching on the automation managed by escape mode does nothing good except the possibility of manually scrolling by program in a specific area the test will show you.
+&ndash;&nbsp; in my experience, switching on the automation managed by escape mode does nothing good except the possibility of manually scrolling by program in a specific area the test will show you.

-* ATTN PROC CALL
-Keyboard simulation done by the program and not by the keyboard
+&ndash;&nbsp; Keyboard simulation done by the program and not by the keyboard

-&rarr;&nbsp; ATTN keyboard simulation&nbsp;&nbsp;&rarr;Passes program name to application server
+&ndash;&nbsp; ATTN keyboard simulation&nbsp;&nbsp;&rarr;Passes program name to application server

-&rarr;&nbsp; PROC keyboard simulation&nbsp;&nbsp;&rarr;Transmits the name of the procedure to be executed in Internal
+&ndash;&nbsp; PROC keyboard simulation&nbsp;&nbsp;&rarr;Transmits the name of the procedure to be executed in Internal

-&rarr;&nbsp; CALL keyboard simulation&nbsp;&nbsp;&rarr;Transmits the name of the procedure to be executed in External
+&ndash;&nbsp; CALL keyboard simulation&nbsp;&nbsp;&rarr;Transmits the name of the procedure to be executed in External

-&rarr;&nbsp;(key,chr ) = getKey()
+&ndash;&nbsp;(key,chr ) = getKey()
-&rarr;&nbsp;(key) = getFunc()
+&ndash;&nbsp;(key) = getFunc()

 *I would like to thank*